 As a fifth-generation Oklahoman whose family has farmed in Western Oklahoma for more than 120 years, Frank is proud to continue the work of his father as a wheat farmer and cattle rancher himself.
 His principles of family and hard work run deep, and he is a tireless advocate for rural America and conservative values.

+In the 116th Congress, Frank serves on the House Committee on Financial Services and the House Committee on Science, Space, and Technology.
 As a senior member of the Committee on Financial Services Lucas works daily to ensure that rural Oklahomans have access to the credit and capital necessary to build businesses and pursue happiness.
 Lucas is a passionate protector of the hard-earned savings of older Oklahomans from harmful federal financial policies.

-Lucas also sits on the Science, Space, & Technology Committee where he is able to advocate for Oklahoma’s energy technology and aerospace industries.
-It is also where Lucas fights to hold the EPA accountable and ensure that science, not politics, governs federal environmental policy.
-As a lifelong farmer and rancher, Lucas has been a central figure in shaping agriculture policy in Congress.
+Through the years, his ability to tackle tough issues and deliver results for our country, state, and local communities have taken him from the Cheyenne to Oklahoma City to Washington, DC.
+As a lifelong farmer and rancher, Frank has been a central figure in shaping agriculture policy in Congress.
 In January 2011 he made history as the first Oklahoman to ever be elected as Chairman of the House Committee on Agriculture.
-Working hard and using Oklahoma’s common-sense approach to good government, Lucas led the committee to pass the landmark 2014 farm bill that reformed food stamps for the first time in a generation and that repealed or consolidated almost 100 government programs.
+Working hard and using Oklahoma’s common-sense approach to good government, Frank led the committee to pass the landmark 2014 Farm Bill that reformed food stamps for the first time in a generation and that repealed or consolidated almost 100 government programs.

 This legislation saved the American taxpayers over $40 billion while also maintaining a strong free-market-oriented safety net for farmers and delivering sorely-needed drought relief for ranchers.